VEuPathDB/StaticContent/content/common/webinars/tickWebinars.md

 <h1>2023 Ticks and mites community webinar</h1>
 <div class="static-content">

-<b>Summary</b>: This event is geared towards researchers working on ticks and mites, and might also be of interest to those working on the bacterial, viral or eukaryotic pathogens these two groups of arthropods transmit.
+<b>Summary</b>: This event is geared towards researchers working on ticks and mites, and might also be of interest to those working on the bacterial, viral, or eukaryotic pathogens these two groups of arthropods transmit.
 The event will focus on highlighting data and bioinformatic tools provided by VectorBase.
 In addition, we welcome open discussion so we can learn about your research needs that VectorBase might be able to provide.
 <br><br>

 <b>Structure</b>: Demo of latest tools, data functionality.
 Open forum discussion.
-Opportunity to provide dataset suggestions, tool suggestions, data analysis issues.
+Opportunity to provide dataset suggestions, tool suggestions, and data analysis issues.
 This is a single session scheduled for 1h.
 <br><br>

 <b>Audience</b>: The webinar/conference call is free and open to all scientists from any career stage who may benefit from VectorBase.